Foreign relations of Russia: 2007–2009

 In October 2007, Putin visited Tehran, Iran to participate in the Second Caspian Summit, where he met with Iranian leader Mahmoud Ahmadinejad.
 Other participants were leaders of Azerbaijan, Kazakhstan, and Turkmenistan.
 This is the first visit of a leader from the Kremlin to Iran, since Joseph Stalin's participation in the Tehran Conference in 1943.
 At a press conference after the summit, Putin stated that "all our (Caspian) states have the right to develop their peaceful nuclear programmes without any restrictions."
 During the summit, it was also agreed that its participants, under no circumstances, would let any third-party state use their territory as a base for aggression or military action against any other participant.

-On October 26, 2007, at a press conference following the 20th Russia-EU Summit in Portugal, Putin proposed to create a Russian-European Institute for Freedom and Democracy, headquartered either in Brussels, or in one of the European capitals, and added that "we are ready to supply funds for financing it, just as Europe covers the costs of projects in Russia."
+On 26 October 2007, at a press conference following the 20th Russia-EU Summit in Portugal, Putin proposed to create a Russian-European Institute for Freedom and Democracy, headquartered either in Brussels, or in one of the European capitals, and added that "we are ready to supply funds for financing it, just as Europe covers the costs of projects in Russia."
 This newly proposed institution is expected to monitor human rights violations in Europe and contribute to the development of European democracy.

-Russian President Vladimir Putin and U.S. President George W. Bush failed to resolve their differences over U.S. plans for a missile defense system based in Poland and the Czech Republic, in their meeting in the Russian Black Sea resort of Sochi in April 2008.
+Russian President Vladimir Putin and US President George W. Bush failed to resolve their differences over US plans for a missile defense system based in Poland and the Czech Republic, in their meeting in the Russian Black Sea resort of Sochi in April 2008.
 Putin made clear that he did not agree with the decision to establish sites in the Eastern European countries.
-However, he said that the two had agreed to a "strategic framework" to guide future U.S.-Russian relations, in which the two countries recognized that the era in which each had considered the other to be a "strategic threat or enemy" was over.
+However, he said that the two had agreed to a "strategic framework" to guide future Russian–US relations, in which the two countries recognized that the era in which each had considered the other to be a "strategic threat or enemy" was over.

 Putin expressed cautious optimism that the two sides could find a way to cooperate over missile defense and described his eight-year relationship with President Bush as "mostly positive."
 The Sochi summit was the Bush's last meeting with Putin as a sitting president, following both leaders' attendance at the NATO summit in Romania earlier that month.
-That summit also highlighted differences between Washington and Moscow, over U.S.-backed proposals to extend the military alliance to include the former Soviet republics of Ukraine and Georgia.
+That summit also highlighted differences between Washington and Moscow, over US-backed proposals to extend the military alliance to include the former Soviet republics of Ukraine and Georgia.
 Russia opposes the proposed expansion, fearing it will reduce its own influence over its neighbours.